miublue/lwm/README.md

 lwm is a minimalistic window manager (~500LoC) with support for:
 - master-stack tiling, monocle and floating modes;
 - multiple master windows on tiling mode;
+- mixed floating/tiling modes;
 - fullscreen windows;
 - 10 workspaces;
+- configurable gaps around windows and border width;
+- configurable space for bar on top/bottom of the screen;

 ## Installation
 Compile with: